 Mathworks does not provide transportation for students.

-San Marcos CISD will provide bus transportation only for San Marcos CISD students attending the half-day JSMC, however we do not have specific information about times and routes yet.
+San Marcos CISD will provide bus transportation only for San Marcos CISD students attending the half-day JSMC.
+We will have information about times and routes in late May.
 For more information about the buses, contact San Marcos School District at 393-6700.

 - "This program helped me understand rules that I followed...I liked this experience because I just didn't learn the rules, I understood why."